kcudding/ecotheory.github.io/teach/structured_intro.md

  \end{bmatrix} =
 \begin{bmatrix}3835 \\6 \\6 \\\end{bmatrix}
 $$
-Projecting the population number of common frog through time (adapted from Mills, 2013).

 ### Stable age/stage distribution

 A property of a stage structured population is that, if all the vital rates in the projection matrix remain constant, the population stage structure will approach a stable stage distribution, in which the relative number of individuals in each stage, and the population growth rate $\lambda$ will be constant.

 Consider the same common frog example.
-With constant vital rates, we project the population for 14 year:
+We have an initial population of 70 pre-juveniles, 20 juveniles, and 10 adults in 2010.
+With constant vital rates, we project the population for 14 years:

 ```r